Symfony

 Symfony is a free and open-source PHP web application framework and a set of reusable PHP component libraries.
-It was published as free software on October 18, 2005, and released under the MIT license.
+It was published as free software on October 18, 2005, and released under the MIT License.

 Goal

 Symfony aims to speed up the creation and maintenance of web applications and to replace repetitive coding tasks.
-It's also aimed at building robust applications in an enterprise context, and aims to give developers full control over the configuration: from the directory structure to the foreign libraries, almost everything can be customized.
+It's also aimed at building robust applications in an enterprise context, and aims to give developers full control over the configuration: from the directory structure to third-party libraries, almost everything can be customized.
 To match enterprise development guidelines, Symfony is bundled with additional tools to help developers test, debug and document projects.

 Symfony has a low performance overhead used with a bytecode cache.

 Technical

 Symfony was heavily inspired by the Spring Framework.

 It makes heavy use of existing PHP open-source projects as part of the framework, including: